fwupd/fwupd/BUILD_ANDROID_NDK.md

 adb -e root
 ```

 This command may timeout as the adb server on the device will restart with a new port.
-You will probably need to reconnect.
+You will probably need to disconnect and connect again.

-Figure out where you can write to and run executables from in my case this is `/data`
+Find a writable directory that permits executables to be executed.
+In my case this is `/data`

 ```bash
 # List mountpoints that are exec and rw